 “Although we are disappointed not to be able to entirely defeat the summons, we are proud to fight for our customers and in the result we were able to achieve as a small company against a large government agency.”

-Farmer further reported that around 480,000 customer’s records have been preserved and protected from disclosure.
+Farmer further reported that around 480,000 customer records have been preserved and protected from disclosure.
 Hinting the fact that IRS’s own demands are unlawful in a way, Farmer wrote:

 “The government’s own lawyers noted at the hearing that the IRS is not accustomed to having to fight for records in this context, and most companies just turn records over without going to court.”

-However, the fact still remains that Coinbase continues to face severe operational and technical issues while dealing with a huge customer traffic on its portal.
-After seeing a massive traffic and huge selling pressure, Coinbase had to shut down its operations for 1-2 hours for maintenance issues.
+However, the fact remains that Coinbase continues to face severe operational and technical issues while dealing with huge customer traffic on its portal.
+After seeing massive traffic and huge selling pressure, Coinbase had to shut down its operations for 1-2 hours for maintenance issues.

 However, while confirming that Coinbase will extend its full support to IRS in the process (and indirectly taking a jibe at them), Coinbase co-founder and CEO Brian Armstrong tweeted:

-One thing which remains to be true about cryptocurrencies is that with its increasing popularity, tax authorities from a number of countries are most likely to have a close watch on the activities of exchanges and its customers in general.
-Moreover, the tremendous growth of Bitcoin has resulted into a huge influx of customers getting registered on exchanges and more financial institutions announcing their enter the Bitcoin space with their investment products.
+One thing that remains to be true about cryptocurrencies is that with its increasing popularity, tax authorities from a number of countries are most likely to have a close watch on the activities of exchanges and its customers in general.
+Moreover, the tremendous growth of Bitcoin has resulted in a huge influx of customers registering on exchanges, and more financial institutions are announcing that they are entering the Bitcoin space with their investment products.

 After a sudden dip in its price, Bitcoin has now recovered partially currently trading $9885.69 as per CoinMarketCap.